Hardwood Floor Installation Los Angeles ...brand new floors!

 Your hardwood flooring contractor will give you a few choices for your wood floor installation: Glue down, nailed or stapled.

 What you choose will be based on a few factors.
+Is the sub-floor above grade or below grade?
 Is it being installed in a business office or showroom?
-A living room in a residential house?
+Or in a living room, dining room, kitchen or bedrooms in a residential house?
 What are the installation instructions for the product?
-Down to the price estimates and quotes of the flooring businesses you are considering hiring.
+What is the cost difference (from the price estimates and quotes from the flooring businesses you are considering hiring)?
 All will have a role to play in what you ultimately decide.

 How long does the flooring need to acclimate before you install it?